bortolag/user-widget-wrapper/README.md

 ## Installing the Plugin

-Simply put the content of the plugin in `YourProjectFolder/Plugins/`.
+Simply put the content of the plugin in `YourProjectFolder/Plugins/`, check latest releases for pre-compiled binaries.

 ## Enabling the Plugin in your Project